Transformers: Dark of the Moon: Plot

-The Ark spacecraft escapes from the planet Cybertron carrying an invention capable of ending the war between Autobots and Decepticons, and crash-lands on the dark side of Earth's Moon in 1962.
+The Ark spacecraft escapes Cybertron carrying an invention capable of ending the war between Autobots and Decepticons, and crash-lands on the dark side of Earth's Moon in 1962.
 NASA detects the crash, and President John F. Kennedy authorizes a mission to put a man on the Moon as a cover for investigating the spacecraft.
 In 1969, the crew of Apollo 11 lands on the Moon and secretly inspects the Ark before returning to Earth.

-In the present day, the Autobots assist humanity in preventing major conflicts.
+In the present day, three years after the battle of Egypt, (Note: As depicted in Transformers: Revenge of the Fallen (2009)) the Autobots help humanity prevent major conflicts.
 During a mission to the site of the 1986 Chernobyl nuclear disaster to investigate suspected alien technology, the Autobots are attacked by Decepticon scientist Shockwave and his giant worm Driller.
-After the two escape, Optimus Prime discovers that the technology is a fuel cell from the Ark.
-The Autobots travel to the Moon and discover Sentinel Prime, the Autobots' leader before Optimus, in a comatose state along with five Pillars he created as a means of establishing a "Space Bridge", a wormhole able to teleport matter between two points.
-On Earth, Optimus uses the energy of the Matrix of Leadership to revive Sentinel.
+After the two escape, Optimus Prime discovers the technology is an Ark fuel cell.
+The Autobots travel to the Moon and find Sentinel Prime, the Autobots' leader before Optimus, in a comatose state along with five Pillars he created as to establish a "Space Bridge", a wormhole that can teleport matter between two points.
+On Earth, Optimus uses Matrix of Leadership's energy to revive Sentinel.

-Meanwhile, Sam Witwicky lives with his new girlfriend, Carly Spencer, but is unable to work with the Autobots.
-At his new job, co-worker Jerry Wang gives him information about the Ark, before being assassinated by the Decepticon Laserbeak.
+Meanwhile, Sam Witwicky lives with his new girlfriend, Carly Spencer, but cannot work with the Autobots.
+At his new job, co-worker Jerry Wang gives him information about the Ark before the Decepticon Laserbeak assassinates him.
 Sam contacts Seymour Simmons to investigate the Decepticons' murders of people connected to the American and Soviet lunar space missions.
 They locate two surviving cosmonauts, who show photos of hundreds of Pillars on the Moon, and realize that the Decepticons raided the Ark long before the Apollo 11 mission and left Sentinel and the five Pillars for the Autobots to find, knowing that Sentinel was the key to activating the Pillars.
-Meanwhile, Sam and the Autobots fight off three pursuing Decepticons — Hatchet, Crankcase, and Crowbar — and return Sentinel to their base.
-Revealing that he made a deal with Megatron to ensure Cybertron's survival, Sentinel betrays the Autobots and kills Ironhide.
+The Autobots and rush Sentinel to their base, but he betrays them and kills Ironhide, revealing that he made a deal with Megatron to ensure Cybertron's survival.